 For automatic identification of specific tissue types we have now 4 licenses for the integrated inForm image analysis software.
 One license is installed on the system, one license is with the LCRC, one is installed in the Henry Wellcome Building image analysis room and one in The Wolfson Foundation Light Microscopy Facility analysis room in the Adrian Building.

-Planned pricing system (this is independent from the normal AIF charges, so will be charged extra!!); will potentially be adjusted after we have some more experience with the system:
+Pricing system (this is independent from the normal AIF charges, so will be charged extra!!):

 - Large projects please contact Kees Straatman.